Ph.D. Qualifying Examination in Comparative Literature

-At least one week prior to the date of the first written exam:
+At least two weeks prior to the date of the first written exam:

 - Committee members submit their questions to the committee chair.
 For each list the student will be given several questions from which to choose.
-The chair will be responsible for ensuring that the questions meet the proper requirements and will submit the revised questions to the GSAO (Seabrook).
+The chair will be responsible for ensuring that the questions meet the proper requirements and will submit the revised questions to the Graduate Student Affairs Advisor

 - Within a week of completing the written examinations, the student meets with the committee for an oral examination, usually lasting between two and three hours.